 Okta features travel through a regular lifecycle:

-Changes, regardless of lifecycle stage, are always reported in the Okta API Products Release Notes.
+Changes, regardless of lifecycle stage, are always reported in the Okta API Product Release Notes.

-Features in Beta are managed and supported by the Product Team and have been internally validated for a set of use cases.
-Minimal documentation is supplied for API-related Beta releases; API endpoint and configuration information is usually supplied.
+The Product team manages and supports features in Beta.
+Beta features have been internally validated for a set of use cases.
+Minimal documentation is directly provided to customers for API-related Beta releases and is normally not publicly hosted.
+API endpoint and configuration information are usually supplied.

-Okta selects a small number of customers for early testing of features in a Beta release.
-Customers participating in a Beta program agree to provide feedback which is required for maturing the feature; however, the timeline for addressing specific areas of feedback (including bugs) is determined by Okta's market requirements for that feature.
-Any customer interested in a feature in Beta must apply by visiting our Beta Signup page.
-Only customers with use cases that match our use cases are invited.
+Okta selects a few customers for early testing of features in a Beta release.
+Customers participating in a Beta program agree to provide feedback that is required for maturing the feature.
+However, the timeline for addressing specific areas of feedback (including bugs) is determined by Okta market requirements for that feature.

-A feature in an Early Access (EA) release is new or enhanced functionality made available for customers to selectively "opt-in" to and use in both Production and non-Production environments.
+A feature in an Early Access (EA) stage is new or enhanced functionality made available for you to selectively opt in to and use in both Production and non-Production environments.

 Note: A feature may skip EA if it doesn't affect other features or functionality.
-Also, although we strive for API-first development, a feature in EA may add functionality later.
+Also, although Okta strives for API-first development, a feature in EA may add functionality later.

 Any bug fixes or improvements are managed and fixed with the same timeline and processes as those in General Availability.

-Features in EA release are marked with the EA icon: Early Access
+Features in an EA release are marked with the EA icon:

 A feature in General Availability (GA) is new or enhanced functionality that is enabled by default for all customers.
 Beginning in February 2017, features move from EA (enabled by request) to GA (enabled for all orgs) in a regular cadence:

-Documentation for features in GA release are not marked with any icons.
+Documentation for features in GA release isn't marked with any icons.

-A feature identified as Deprecated is no longer recommended and may be removed in the future.
-The recommended path forward is included in the relevant documentation, libraries, or references.
-When Okta schedules an end-of-life plan, that information is also included.
+A feature identified as deprecated is no longer recommended for use and may be removed in the future.
+Generally, this means that you shouldn't use it unless you have to.
+Any workarounds or recommended paths forward are included in the relevant documentation, libraries, or references.
+When Okta schedules an end-of-service plan, that information is also included.

-Documentation for features that have been deprecated are marked with the Deprecated icon: Deprecated
+Documentation for features that have been deprecated are marked with the Deprecated icon.